Anorexia and Bulimia

 - You may also exercise, use slimming pills, or smoke more to

 keep your weight down.

-- You don't want to eat yourself, but you buy food and cook for
+- You don't want to allow yourself to eat, but you buy food and

 - You still get as hungry as ever, in fact you find